 They are responsible for taking a strategic overview of the management of all sources of flooding and coastal erosion.
-This role includes:
+This includes, for example:

-- setting the direction for managing the risks through strategic plans, - providing evidence and advice to inform Government policy and to support other RMAs. - working collaboratively to support the development of risk management skills, - providing a framework and capacity to support local delivery.
+- setting the direction for managing the risks through strategic plans, - providing evidence and advice to inform Government policy and to support other RMAs, - working collaboratively to support the development of risk management skills, - capacity and providing a framework to support local delivery.